Gillcharu/Unix-Lap-project-241033061/README.md

 This script allows users to set an alarm for a specific time.
 When the alarm time is reached, it displays a "WAKE UP!" message with system beeps.

 ## Features
-- 24-hour time format (HH:MM)
+- Supports 24 hour time format (HH:MM)
-- Input validation
+- Input validation for correct time format
-- Real-time clock display
+- Real time clock display
-- Color-coded terminal output
+- Color coded terminal output
-- System beep alerts
+- System beep / alarm sound
-- Simple and easy to use
+- User-friendly and easy to use
+- Graceful exit with Ctrl + C

 ## Usage